axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakerb">Instead of taking <span class="_paradigm">RAD</span>s away, there is a button for asking for &lsquo;a talk&rsquo;.</p>
  <p class="_speakerc">Of course.</span> She said quietly.</p>
  <p class="_speakerb">If you talk to the person and the offending behavior doesn&rsquo;t change, you and your peers will likely stop giving this person <span class="_paradigm">RAD</span>s and eventually they will leave.</p>
  <p class="_speakera">Go away.
-We don&rsquo;t love you anymore</span> The way he said it, it was a statement, an annoucement to the world.</p>
+We don&rsquo;t love you anymore</p>
+ <p>The way he said it, it was a statement, an annoucement to the world.</p>
  <p>I nearly fell off my chair when I heard that because love is at the root of having people learn new things.
-They figured all that out in front of my eyes, sitting there.</p>
+They figured all that out in a blink of an eye.</p>

 <h1>Can We Invest Like You?</h1>
  <p class="_speakera">Can we invest, too, the same as you.</p>